seve05/updog/README.md

 # vcont
 Version control for my local network using NFS.

-Requires: a running NFS Server, the user to know the dir + ip
+Requires: a running NFS Server; the user to know the target dir + ip

-#Usage:
+Usage:
 sudo chmod +x installvcont.sh

 ./installvcont.sh